 Other results of note from our survey include:

-Getting good value for money is also important for a product that’s usually used every day.
-Our survey found that 33% of people only buy skincare products when they’re on sale.
+Getting good value for money is important for a product that’s usually used every day.
+Aussies spend an average of $37 per month on anti-ageing skincare, according to our survey, with about 22% of people only buying skincare products when they’re on sale.
 Some also buy products with specific ingredients, which can result in extra costs.
-For example, 25% try to buy ethically, looking out for brands that offer cruelty-free options or organic ingredients.
+For example, 19% try to buy ethically, looking out for brands that offer cruelty-free options or organic ingredients.

 From face mask sheets to ampoules and tubs, anti-ageing skincare products come in all shapes and sizes.
 While it might not directly impact the end result, a product that’s well designed and easy to open can help make your daily routine a little less stressful and prevent creating a couple of extra lines.